robin-raymond/zax.io/strong-weak.md

 myType : MyType * strong @

-// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer * strong = myType.value1 lifetimeof myType
+// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer * strong = myType.value1 lifetime of myType

 // resetting the `myType`'s `strong` pointer will not impact the real lifetime
 // of the instance connected to `myType` (as the `value` `strong` pointer will